jdeshin-k1c/.github/profile/README.md

 ## Hi there 👋
 The main goal of this project is creating a tool for cloud-like managing of 1C:Enterprise infrastructure.

+This tool can be helpful for large organizations, that have many independed 1C:Enterprise infrastructures.

 <!--

 **Here are some ideas to get you started:**